-End To Cuba Travel Restrictions?
+End to Cuba Travel Restrictions?

 Recently, the Obama Administration made it easier for Cuban Americans to travel to their ancestral homeland.
 The measure allows for annual visits to see their relatives on the island.
 No limits have been placed on the length of the trip.
 Qualified travelers are only restricted by a $179 per diem.
 Lifting the requirements for Cuba Americans has all Americans wondering whether or not all restrictions will be ended in the coming years.

-cubazedzap.jpg Cuba © Zedzap
+cuba-old-cars.jpg Cuba © Zedzap

 Last year, 50,000 Americans traveled to Cuba after being approved for educational, religious, or family-based trips.
 Countless others traveled to Cuba through Mexico or Canada.
 With a change in the political climate, it’s likely that open travel will be broached within the next few years.
 Much of the current opposition stems from a selection of Cuba-American politicians from South Florida who feel that allowing American tourist dollars into Cuba strengthens the Castro regime.
 Others argue that the influx of travelers will help to bring democracy and capitalism to the island.
 Either way, it’s time for all parties to meet and come to a resolution over the issue.
 The Cuban Missile Crisis was 47 years ago.
-Communism fell almost two decades ago.

 Should the U.S. government end travel restrictions to Cuba?
 Is it better to wait until the Castro regime is out of power?